syncfusion-content/javascript-docs/js/Schedule/data-binding.md

         // To retrieve the appointments from database and bind it to Scheduler public JsonResult GetData()
         {
-            // Mention your dataSource to be used in the Project here string strAccessConn = "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=|DataDirectory|/ScheduleDb.MDB";
+            // Mention your own dataSource to be used here. string strAccessConn = "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=|DataDirectory|/ScheduleDb.MDB";
             DataSet myDataSet = new DataSet();
             OleDbConnection myAccessConn = null;